 To read more about April’s reaction to the meeting read her blog post

 Expectations of leaders have shifted, big time.
 Regardless of level, industry or discipline, leaders are expected to deal with issues for which they have little or no formal training, specifically white supremacy and anti-oppression.
-For leaders in mission-driven organizations, ensuring “diversity” is included in formal statements and supporting minority recruitment and retention programs is often applauded – whether meaningful efforts ever occur.
-Diversity and inclusion were once part of a larger portfolio of core operational responsibilities, which left diversity in a competitive position vis-a-vis the organization’s “strategic priorities.”
+For leaders in mission-driven organizations, ensuring “diversity” is included in formal statements and supporting minority recruitment and retention programs is often applauded - whether or not meaningful efforts really ever occurred.
+Diversity and inclusion were once part of a larger portfolio of core operational responsibilities, which left diversity in a competitive position vis-a-vis the organization’s “strategic priorities”.
 Say goodbye to those days.
 Diversity is no longer a bonus.
-It’s officially moved, to quote bell hooks, “from margin to center” and expanded to focus sharply on uprooting inequitable systems.
+It’s officially moved, to quote bell hooks, “from margin to center”, and expanded to focus sharply on uprooting inequitable systems.

-Shifting expectations leave leaders feeling unprepared to navigate complex subject-matter and significant feelings of discomfort—both others’ and their own.
+Shifting expectations leave leaders feeling unprepared to navigate complex subject-matter and significant feelings of discomfort--others and their own.
 That’s why we’re sharing our story.
-Code for Science partnered with DeEtta Jones and Associates (DJA) to facilitate their process of learning and growing.
-We thought is would be helpful to describe the process as we want other leaders to benefit from what Code of Science discovered and to establish a sense of urgency about actions that can and should be taken to align with organizational values and changing cultural expectations.
+Code for Science & Society has partnered with DeEtta Jones and Associates to facilitate our process of learning and growing that we believe would be helpful to capture and describe.
+We want other leaders to benefit from what we are discovering, and establish a sense of urgency about actions that can and should be taken to align with organizational values and changing cultural expectations.

 At the Open Source Alliance Open Science (OSAOS) Hackathon discussion in July 2018, a statement of values was brought to the group for discussion.
 The text reads:

-Following the meeting, Code for Science & Society President and Co-Executive Directors Danielle Robinson and Joe Hand focused on supporting a project to formally reflect on, document and share the experience.
+Following the meeting, Code for Science & Society President and Co-Executive Directors Danielle Robinson and Joe Hand, focused on supporting a project to formally reflect on, document and share the experience.
 The process included inviting all meeting participants to respond to written survey questions followed by a group call.
 The questions shared in the survey also served as a framework for the call that was recorded and transcribed to give facilitators rich data to pull from to inform these themes.
-During the call, six key themes from the call were identified by DJA.
+During the call 6 key themes from the call were identified by DeEtta Jones and Associates.
 They were:

-Though each of the themes is important and requires consideration, only four will be the focus of this blog post.
+Though each of the themes is important and requires consideration, only three will be the focus of this blog post.

 If you’re reading this blog you might be thinking, “I answer ‘yes’ to all those questions, but the question she didn’t ask is, ‘Am I qualified to talk about decentering whiteness?’”
 I know that’s the question, and I didn’t overlook it.
 I think that the preoccupation with “doing it perfectly” is making my point exactly.
 If you are too uncomfortable to try, knowing that it will be difficult and messy then, in fact, you’re actually answering ‘no’ to the previous questions.
 Perfectionism is a privilege.
 It rests on the backbone of “Truth”.
 “Truth” is centering whiteness; many truths that are not predicated on one “Truth” is decentering whiteness.